YidiLiu1216/fashion_pattern_replacement/README.md

 To run you own data on this demo, you will need to prepare the [Segmentation](https://github.com/PeikeLi/Self-Correction-Human-Parsing) result of image, and run [Densepose](https://github.com/facebookresearch/DensePose) to get the human body trend information.

 The requirement of these programs:

+The details requirement of [Segmentation](https://github.com/PeikeLi/Self-Correction-Human-Parsing) and [Densepose](https://github.com/facebookresearch/DensePose) can also be found in the link.

 Preparedata
 -------------